-- (a) Date of Issuance.
+(a) Date of Issuance.
 The mandate of this Court will issue 60 days after the date of entry of judgment pursuant to Rule 36 unless the time is shortened or extended by order.
-A certified copy of the judgment and a copy of the Court's disposition of the appeal will constitute the mandate.
-If a timely Notice of Appeal to the United States Court of Appeals for the Federal Circuit is filed with the Clerk, the mandate will issue in accordance with 38 U.S.C. §7291(a). - (b) Mandate in Consented Dismissal or Remand.
+If a timely Notice of Appeal to the United States Court of Appeals for the Federal Circuit is filed with the Clerk, the mandate will issue in accordance with 38 U.S.C. § 7291(a).

+(b) Mandate in Consented Dismissal or Remand.
 An order on consent dismissing or remanding a case will also constitute the mandate.